Featured Images in WordPress with RenderForm

 In the plugin settings, you’ll find a section where you can assign a specific piece of post content to a template field.
 For example:

-- Assign the post’s title to the
+• Assign the post’s title to the title field in your template.

-field in your template. - Assign the post’s primary category to a
+• Assign the post’s primary category to a category field.

-Only fields you define are sent.
+Only the fields you define are sent.
 If you leave a field blank in the plugin, no data is passed to that layer.

 What Happens After Publishing